Jean Silva

 Jackson Jean da Silva (born December 13, 1996) is a Brazilian professional mixed martial artist.
 He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
-As of November 4, 2025, he is #11 in the UFC featherweight rankings.
+As of September 12, 2026, he is #5 in the Meta UFC featherweight rankings.

 Background

 Silva was born on December 13, 1996, in Foz do Iguaçu, Paraná, Brazil.
 With the support of his wife Carol, Jean found salvation in Muay Thai.

 Silva has an alter ego, a distinct identity that, according to him, manifests during his walkout, which he calls "Lord" or "Lord Assassin."
 He credits his wife for helping to control this alter ego when it appears outside of his career as a fighter.

+In 2026, Silva revealed he has been previously diagnosed with autism.

 Mixed martial arts career

 Early career

 He began his professional career in 2016 and built a record of 10 wins, eight by knockout and two by submission.
 He lost two matches.

 Dana White's Contender Series

 Silva faced Kevin Vallejos for a UFC contract on Dana White's Contender Series: Season 7, Week 5 on September 6, 2023.
 Silva won the contract by defeating Vallejos with a unanimous decision.